microsoft/pxt-adafruit/docs/projects/stopwatch.md

 # Stopwatch

-### @description An advanced maker activity where you turn your @boardname@ into a convenient stopwatch
+### @description An advanced maker activity where you turn your @boardname@ into a simple stopwatch

 ### ~avatar avatar

-Make a stopwatch out of your @boardname@
+Make a stopwatch with your @boardname@

 ### ~